 The Residence Services will assign rooms during the first week of June for students who have returned their leases.
 Although we cannot guarantee that you will be placed with your preferred apartment-mates, we will do our best to do so.
 Your chances of being with your preferred apartment-mates will be significantly increased if everyone’s lease has been received by June 1.
 All preferred apartment-mate requests must be reciprocal.
-Changes in preferred roommate requests must be in writing and received by the Residence Services by June 30.
-No apartment-mate changes and/or room change requests will be accepted after June 30.
+Changes in preferred roommate requests must be in writing and received by the Residence Manager by June 30.
+Apartment-mate changes and/or room change requests made beyond June 30th will only be possible depending on the availability of rooms.
 Residents cannot change bedrooms without permission from the Residence Manager and must complete a room change request form.

 JULY – ROOM ASSIGNMENTS: